Chapter 1 of 24

 Introduction

 Geometry, in a fundamental sense, is the evolution of elementary ideas about shapes and forms that arise out of our exposure to the physical and natural world.
-In our interactions with our environment, we encounter physical shapes, such as rocks, mountains, trees, sticks and all kinds of things which though are different and diverse but can still be organized by patterns into groups and classes.
-Some are ‘straight-ish’ others are ‘round-ish’ and so on.
-Developing from such primitive ideas, geometry grew to become the “Art of measuring” out of practical necessities.
-Geometry may have its roots in our curiosity and attempt to better understand these rudimentary ideas, but the geometry that we know today didn’t start developing until someone separated the physical world from the mental.
+In our interactions with our environment, we encounter physical shapes — rocks, mountains, trees, sticks — things which are different and diverse but can still be organised by patterns into groups and classes.
+Some are 'straight-ish', others are 'round-ish'.
+Developing from such primitive ideas, geometry grew to become the "Art of measuring" out of practical necessities.
+Geometry may have its roots in our curiosity and attempt to better understand these rudimentary ideas, but the geometry that we know today didn't start developing until someone separated the physical world from the mental.

 History

-Geometry started taking its modern form when the human mind started “abstraction” of perfect mental objects out of the imperfect physical objects.
+Geometry started taking its modern form when the human mind started "abstraction" of perfect mental objects out of the imperfect physical objects.
 In the mental world, we can think of a perfectly straight line instead of having to deal with an imperfect, approximately straight-ish physical stick.
-In the same way, a random mountain terrain may provide the idea about a perfect triangular abstract form, sun or moon’s shape resulting in the idea of a perfect abstract circle and so on.
+In the same way, a random mountain terrain may provide the idea about a perfect triangular abstract form; the sun or moon's shape results in the idea of a perfect abstract circle and so on.

 The key thing to understand is that in geometry we don't deal with worldly imperfections, but instead our objects of study are perfect mental constructs which have evolved from a process of abstraction out of physical and natural forms.
 The next important stage in the evolution of geometry was when the Greeks started learning geometry from the Egyptians.
 Where under the Egyptians, geometry remained more like a collection of random results, it developed into what we know today as the "axiomatic system" under the Greeks.